ccfontes/eg/README.md

   - **examples as data** - for trivial tool support, examples are just data!
   - **reach**:
     - supports clojure.test - along with its excelent tooling support
-    - supports Clojure and ClojureScript JVM (next will be ClojureScript JS)
+    - supports Clojure, ClojureScript JVM, and ClojureScript JS

 ## Installation
 **Disclaimer:** *eg* is work-in-progress.
 Use it at your own risk!